-Sunday, April 19 :: Last day to drop for a full refund or credit for all students (quarter-length classes only).
-Refund deadlines for all non quarter-length classes are in MyPortal, "View Your Class Schedule" link.
+Sunday, Oct.
+9:: Last day to drop for a full refund or credit (for 12-weeks, quarter-length classes).
+Last day to drop for a refund/credit for all other classes is listed inside MyPortal, on the Students Tab under 'View Your Class Schedule.'
 Drop date is enforced.